top of page

 1. Reduced Recidivism = Long-Term Cost Savings

-• In Canada, education program participants have lower conditional release failure rates, reducing reincarceration costs by addressing the root causes of criminal behavior.
-8
+• In Canada, education program participants have lower conditional release failure rates, reducing reincarceration costs by addressing the root causes of criminal behaviour.
+[8]

 2. Operational Cost Reductions Through Improved Behaviour